vardhman1996/msceleb.github.io/challenge2-dataset.md

 * **Test set**
 Our measurement set contains a mixture of test images from both the base set and the novel set.
 We provide about 5 test images per celebrity in the base set while 20 images per celebrity in the novel set.
 We have run a de-duplicate algorithm to ensure that no test image is included in either of the training sets.

+## Notes about External Data Usage

+In the low-shot learning challenge, you can use external data (especially for the base model training), but not the images for the persons in the low-shot classes.
+We restrict these persons in the low-shot classes only have limited (1,2,5) images for training for the sake of low-shot learning and fair comparison.

+In order to remove the images for the persons in the low-shot classes, we provide the Freebase MID at the third column of [the low-shot classes data](/download/lowshot).
+The names of the corresponding MID is located on [this page](/download/list).

+Moreover, we encourage people to use the 20K celebrities in the base set to train the base model for easier comparison.
+According to our experiment, 20K celebrity can generate comparable results to the state of art on the LFW verification task.